-The toxins present in stool may irritate the lining of the intestines, leading to inflammation in intestinal tissues and increased gut permeability.
+The toxins present in the stool may irritate the lining of the intestines, leading to inflammation in intestinal tissues and increased gut permeability.

 If left untreated, this may also contribute to irritable bowel syndrome or disease.

-Similarly, if you suffer from chronic or recurrent diarrhea, it may be a sign of leaky gut.
+Similarly, if you suffer from chronic or recurrent diarrhea, it may be a sign of a leaky gut.

 Irritants and toxins in the bloodstream come into contact with the intestinal wall and may lead to inflammation, increased gut permeability, and a reaction of trying to empty the bowels quickly.

 Left untreated, this can lead to more serious conditions.

 It may seem unrelated, but joint stiffness or pain may also be tied to a leaky gut.

 Certain kinds of arthritis-like psoriatic arthritis, are associated with an increased risk of ulcerative colitis and Crohn’s disease.